Quick Answer

 What you will learn

-- Choose the right platform for your situation
+- Choose the right way to build your site

 - Build your core pages